RenaGao/RenaGao.github.io/source/_posts/interview-report.md

 Online learning also posed challenges to students.
 The most prominent one was the poor engagement.
 Due to the pandemic, teaching was shifted to online, which resulting in less interaction.
 The fundamental reasons were that most students choose to turn off their camera and keep quiet in the breakout room discussion.
 As pointed out by the interviewees, Katrina and Jasmine stated that it was embarrassing when no one talked during the group discussion.
 Siri even regarded it as a terrible experience because there were few opportunities to share ideas, and he could only listen to the teacher as a recipient.
 Moreover, Jasmine also mentioned that some tutors did not show their faces, making her feel that she was studying by herself.

-<p class="note note-info">"It was really bad and awful when nobody shows their faces”. — Jasmine</p>
+<p class="note note-primary">"It was really bad and awful when nobody shows their faces”. — Jasmine</p>

 Additionally, the relatively relaxed atmosphere of online learning would encourage laziness, as Katrina and Jasmine regarded in their interviews.
 Jasmine would always fall behind her schedule because she thought she could study whenever she wanted.
 Hence, the weakened learning atmosphere lead to low effectiveness in studies during the pandemic.